Kelvin van der Linde: Formula E

-ABT CUPRA Formula E Team (2023–)
+ABT CUPRA Formula E Team (2023–2024)

 2022–23 season

 After Robin Frijns sustained a hand injury at the 2023 Mexico City ePrix, van der Linde was called upon to replace him at ABT Cupra for the rounds at Diriyah.
-In his first weekend in single-seater racing, the South African managed to finish 16th during the first race and 18th on Saturday, which he stated gave him a base to build upon for the following event.
+In his first weekend in single-seater racing, he managed to finish 16th during the first race and 18th on Saturday, which he stated gave him a base to build upon for the following event.

 2023–24 season

 As a reserve driver of ABT Cupra, van der Linde returned for the 2024 Berlin ePrix, replacing Nico Müller who missed the event due to clashing commitments in the FIA World Endurance Championship.

 Personal life

+Kelvin is the older brother of Sheldon van der Linde, a fellow BMW factory driver and 2022 DTM champion.
+Together, they won the 2025 Bathurst 12 Hour.
+Their uncle Etienne van der Linde was also a racing driver.

-In 2022, van der Linde initiated the process for acquiring the German citizenship after living in Kempten, Germany, since 2014.
-In early 2024 the process was completed.
+In 2022, van der Linde initiated the process for acquiring German citizenship after living in Kempten, Germany since 2014.
+In early 2024, the process was completed.